Iblouse/Proactive-churn-prevention/blog_post.md

 - 90-day retention: 85.2%
 - 120-day retention: 80.6%

-This tells us that most churn events occur gradually—7.7% by day 30, 12.1% by day 60, 19.4% by day 120.
+This tells us that most churn events occur gradually: 7.7% by day 30, 12.1% by day 60, 19.4% by day 120.
 A one-size-fits-all intervention policy ignores this temporal pattern.

 ---